-Jason Bedard returns for his eighth season with the Saint Michael's men's golf team in 2018-19, and his fourth as head coach.
+Jason Bedard returns for his ninth season with the Saint Michael's men's golf team in 2019-20, and his fifth as head coach.

 The Purple Knights took ninth place at the NE10 Championship during the 2016-17 season, their highest showing since 2011-12.
 They had similar success at the NEIGA Championship, tying for 25th for their top placement also in five years.
 With seven golfers all in either their first or second season of college competition, the Purple Knights recorded 22 rounds in the 70s and cracked the top 50 at tournaments on 16 occasions.

 During his first year as a college head coach in 2015-16, the Purple Knights took 29th at the NEIGA Championship, their top showing at the meet in three years.
 With a roster that included five golfers new to the college game, Bedard's charges fired nine rounds in the 70s and cracked the top 50 at tournaments 12 times.

 In his four seasons as an assistant coach, Bedard helped Saint Michael's to a top-10 finish at the NE10 Championship each year, including a tie for sixth in 2011, his debut season, and two finishes among the top 30 at the NEIGA Championship.